 The next chapter will tell you how PCB via plating uses are different from PCBs via filling.

 No doubt, you will increase the capacity when you fill PCB vias with copper.
 But, it will also cost you more when compared with copper-plated PCB vias.
 Some applications may need the additional dependability but not all of them.
 Thus, you can also use a PCB via which only has copper plating smeared along the traces of copper.

-You should always take into account the voltage and heat requirements of an application where you need PCB vias.
-For low-power uses, an accurately developed PCB with plated through holes can work quite well and without any malfunctions.
+You should always consider the voltage and heat requirements of an application where you need PCB vias.
+An accurately developed PCB with plated through holes can work quite well without malfunctions for low-power uses.